 When was it painted: 2005

 The piece itself shows a police officer on the ground, on all fours, snorting a line of cocaine.
-The original piece included a line of white spray paint on the floor which snaked around the surrounding streets.
+The original piece included a line of white spray paint on the ground which snaked around the surrounding streets.

 The Snorting Copper piece has quite a unique history.
 It originally appeared in 2005 on the side of a public toilet on Curtain Road.
 Hackney Council decided to remove the art so it was spray-jetted, painted over, boarded up and for all intents and purposes lost to the public.

+Uniquely enough however the piece was rediscovered.
+Property developers who bought the site and wanted to turn the toilet and building in homes/office spaces found out about the Banksy.
 They removed the plywood boards and found that the painting was preserved almost entirely.
 They sent it off for preservation and instead of selling it off decided that it should be displayed to the public which it has been ever since it’s unveiling on October 5, 2017.

 It’s different than the rest of the pieces because it was restored so you could argue that it isn’t the exact original but nothing was done to the actual piece.
 The restoration was to remove the layers that were placed on top of the piece.